BEQUESTS

 - Further the charitable work of the Mansfield Mountaineer Foundation with your gift

-- You transfer cash or property to the Mansfield Mountaineer Foundation.
+- You transfer cash or property to the Mansfield University Mountaineer Foundation.

 - In exchange, we promise to pay fixed payments to you for life.
 The payment can be quite high depending on your age, and a portion of each payment may even be tax-free.